ircam-ismm/node-web-audio-api/README.md

 npm run build
 ```

-The package will be built on your machine, which might take some time
+The package will be built on your machine, which might take some time.

+Be aware that the package won't be listed on your `package.json` file, and that it won't be re-installed if running `npm install` again.
+A possible workaround would be to include the above in a postinstall script.

 ## Development notes